Belief in higher forces who take an active interest in the affairs of humanity is the historical rule. What we have today is the exception.

 False memory is a concept that has undoubtedly been used to discredit victims of this entity, and is essential to a rigorous expansion of the concept of delusion, especially as it relates to “delusions of control”.

 I do believe false memory is a real phenomenon, but I don’t believe that just any memory might be a false memory.
 Usually, we don’t just remember some one thing, we also remember when we started to remember it, and how it relates to other memories and events that we remember.
 To make a long story short, I don’t believe that false memories can be as convincing as many real memories are.
 They are more or less isolated, half-remembered things.
 So their existence is not a solid reason for discounting testimony by default.
 It is a good reason for doubting the validity of memories which seemed to appear out of nowhere in therapy or long after the supposed events took place.
-However, this doesn’t apply to interpretation.

 8. Negative Symptoms

 Social isolation can be a result of delusional beliefs, a world-view that produces alienation, circumstances common in the atomistic modern West, mild depression, or any other causes that aren’t evidence of the existence of an abnormality distinct from positive symptoms and their effects.
 The same goes for negative symptoms in general, and in any case such symptoms are not universally present in paranoid schizophrenics.
 There is also no reason why the entity wouldn’t be able to produce such effects as well.
 At any rate, it’s an undeniable fact that it can control emotions as easily as a musician controls his instrument (some of its least impressive tricks).
 This indicates it can just as well produce “flattening of emotions”.
+Its more sophisticated powers of mind control can easily be used to socially isolate anyone on earth, e.g. by controlling others to not want to spend time with the victim or hire him.

 9. Can Technology Explain Mind Control?